Taiwan says chipmakers to prioritise auto chips amid global shortage

 “This appears to be long-term demand so it will take some time to solve the problem,” Wang added.

-Reporting by Jeanny Kao and Yimou Lee; Writing by Ben Blanchard; Editing by Robert Birsel and Edwina Gibbs
+Reporting by Jeanny Kao and Yimou Lee; Writing by Ben Blanchard; Editing by Robert Birsel, Edwina Gibbs and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.